MahtabSarlak/private-spring-backend/README.md

 USE `spring`;

  ```
- 3.Change email and password in application.property file
+ 3. Change email and password in application.property file

  4. Run `tomcatRun`